therick0996/voron_mods/WWG2_NH36_PUG_mount/README.md

 Additionally, the NH36 connector sticks up really high, so this also lowers the cable a bit.

-This is based of [tetsu and Thor's existing canboard mounts](https://github.com/tetsu97/WristWatch-G2-Extruder/blob/main/CAD/WWG2_canboard_mounts.step)
+This is based off [tetsu and Thor's existing canboard mounts](https://github.com/tetsu97/WristWatch-G2-Extruder/blob/main/CAD/WWG2_canboard_mounts.step)

 To be used with [WristWatch G2](https://github.com/tetsu97/WristWatch-G2-Extruder/tree/main)